manuelsanchez2/astand/README.md

 - **Reactive Stores:**
   Utilizes Svelte’s `$state` rune for fine‑grained reactivity.
 - **Middleware Support:**
-  Easily plug in middleware to run on every state update (e.g. logging with `consoleLogMiddleware`).
+  Easily plug in middleware to run on every state update (e.g. logging with `consoleLogMiddleware`, validation with `validationMiddleware`, etc.).
-- **Singleton or Context:**
-  Export your store as a singleton for global state or provide it via Svelte’s context API.
 - **Direct Svelte Store Contract:**
   Implements a `subscribe` method under the hood so you can directly use the store in your Svelte components (no extra wrappers required).
 - **TypeScript First:**